ahmetozer/nginx-basic-cdn-example/Readme.md

 This system consists of 3 Levels of deployments which each level has main different responsibilities.

-Nginx:
-Used for security, image resizing, and caching the content.
+- Nginx: Used for security, image resizing, and caching the content.
   - Tier1:
     - Caching pure backend content
     - Source of truth for image revalidation and Purge
   - Tier2:
     - Resize image based on request
     - Cache repetitive resizing requests
   - Tier3:
     - Rate Limiting request
     - Secure URL verification
     - Cache high demand only contents
-DNSMasq:
+- DNSMasq:
-    Creating consistent DNS response across the cluster for consistent load balancing at nginx upstream servers with service discovery.
+  - Creating consistent DNS response across the cluster for consistent load balancing at nginx upstream servers with service discovery.
-Grafana:
+- Grafana:
-    Dashboard and alerting for Nginx
+  - Dashboard
+  - Alerting
-Prometheus:
+- Prometheus:
-    Discovering Nginx instances and collecting metrics
+  - Discovering Nginx instances
+  - Collecting and querying metrics

 ## Design Considerations

 ### Image Resizing

 Image resizing is done at Tier 2 with use of the image_filter module at nginx.
 Not all requests are passed to this resing functionality, only the resize path is forwarded with this function help of Nginx variables at the upstream configuration.
 After a couple of requests resize request, it will be cached on disk to prevent CPU consumption.

 In this example, images are resized 100x100 which causes low-resolution images.